ddbj/www/_jga/download-e.md

 When first time access, a waring message will be shown and select "Yes" (it will not be shown in next time).
 Enter a passphrase if it has been set.

-{% include image.html url="books/jga-winscp3-e.jpg" caption="WinSCP data file transfer" class="w400" %}

-After login, drag and drop JGA data files in the right window to the local server in the left window.
+After login, drag and drop JGA data files in the DU number directory in the right window to the local server in the left window.

 ### sftp download {#sftp}